-One must follow strict discipline to be a successful day trader.
+A day trader must follow the strict discipline to be successful.
 The temptation to make marginal trades and to overtrade is always present in futures markets.

 Commissions can add up very quickly with day trading.
 Many day traders wind up even at the end of the year, while their commission bill is enormous.
 For example, a trader with a $20,000 account that day trades one E-mini S&P contract, may have $5,000-$10,000 in commissions at the end of the year.
 The day trader would have to make a 25-50% return on trading to break-even.

 Most people who day trade futures are not able to earn money.
 A lack of preparation and discipline is usually their downfall.
 Day trading can be an unforgiving game.
 However, for those willing to do homework, develop a plan, and stick to it with discipline, it can be a profitable venture.